 - Power bank: I don’t know if I’m a phone addict or what (jk, the answer to that is an unfortunate but resounding yes) but I legit don’t understand how people can travel without a power bank.
 You’re out and about all day and using your phone to navigate, take photos, and who knows what else.
 I always carry my Anker PowerCore while I’m out.
 It’s light, holds multiple charges, and charges phones quickly.
 Win!

-- Portable WiFi: Once upon a time, I used to collect SIM cards like 90’s kids collected Beanie Babies.
+- An eSIM: Once upon a time, I used to collect SIM cards like 90’s kids collected Beanie Babies.
 I had one for each country I visited and multiple phone numbers I could never remember.
 Why?
 So I could always have internet (I’m an addict and I know it).
-Nowadays, I use a TEP Wireless Hotspot.
+Nowadays, I use an eSIM.
 I get internet pretty much everywhere and can use it for multiple devices.
 Bonus: NOT having to deal with the hassle of getting a SIM card in a foreign country and you can use it for Google Maps (instead of renting a GPS).
-P.S. read my TEP Wireless review here.

 - Universal travel adapter: After accidentally bringing the wrong plug for a country multiple times, I learned my lesson and bought a couple of universal travel adapters.
 You can use them in every country and never have to worry about plugs again, yay!
 This one also has USB slots, which is super handy if you are mainly charging phones, cameras, and tablets.
 I usually pack two just in case and charge all my stuff with a power strip (linked below).
 Note: the plugs in Costa Rica are the same as they are in the U.S. so this is an optional item if you’re traveling with North American electronics.